kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

     o.TotalAmount AS Amount,
     c.CompanyName AS ClientName
 FROM Orders o
-INNER JOIN Customers c ON o.CustomerID = c.CustomerID
+INNER JOIN Companies c ON o.CompanyID = c.CompanyID
 WHERE o.OrderDate >= '2024-01-01'
   AND o.IsActive = 1